 Once you’ve thought of a catchy business name, it’s a good idea to research if the relevant domain name is available for your website.
 In addition, check with the Texas Secretary of State for name compliance guidelines and consider trademarking your name in order to prevent others using it in the future.
 It's also a good idea to claim all relevant accounts immediately—including those for your domain, business email and social media accounts—so that no one else beats you to it and forces you to start from scratch.

 Tip: Need help finding the perfect business name?
 Use a business name generator tool for ideas and inspiration.

 You can’t start a business without having a comprehensive business plan—it’s an essential part of setting the right foundations.
 Making a business plan that works in Texas will require you to do detailed market research and analysis in the area.

-Your plan should outline the goals and objectives for your venture, provide details on your competitors and outline specific funding plans and financial benchmarks.
+Your plan should outline the goals and objectives for your venture, provide details on your competitors and outline specific funding plans, operating expenses and financial benchmarks.
 Be sure to include a clear path to profitability, and any challenges that you might face along the way.

 06. License and register your business in Texas

-In order to register and operate a business in Texas, you must obtain the necessary licensing.
+In order to register and operate a business in Texas, you'll need to understand how to get a business license.
 Since these requirements vary depending on the type of business you’re starting, make sure to check the demands of your local county or city offices and determine the specific licensing needed in your industry.

 In some cases, you may also need additional licenses from different state agencies, such as the Texas Department of State Health Services or the Texas Commission on Environmental Quality.